 Timing: 7:00 AM-6:30 PM (everyday)

 Visiting these places will be an experience in itself and we assure you that your holiday will be a memorable one.
-If you need any information regarding zoos in Kerala, take a look at this list we have specially curated for you.
+Exploring the zoos in Kerala are indeed a great experience and you must ask for the tours to these zoos in your Kerala tour package.
 Along with this, take a look at these customizable options for you and plan your trip to Kerala with TravelTriangle.

 Still confused?
 See if these common queries help: